ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

     </div>
 </div>

 3. We'll create a new conda environment for crewai.
-Not a necessary steps but for a safety of not impacting our existing ongoing conda envionment or python development work due to any dependencies packages or libraries  installation.
+Not a necessary steps but for a safety net, not impacting our existing ongoing conda envionment or python development work due to any dependencies packages or libraries  installation.

 4. Give following command to create new environment called "crewai-handson".
 In case you are looking for specific version of python you can mention same.
     ~~~python
         conda create -n crewai-handson
     ~~~
+        OR
     ~~~python
         conda create -n crewai-handson   python=3.11.9
     ~~~